 The current coronavirus contingency (COVID-19) has created different challenges for the authorities in charge of fighting and preventing the crimes of Money Laundering and the Financing of Terrorism (ML/FT).
 As usual, all companies must strive in the prevention and detection of these risks in a timely manner and carry out an analysis of the new ML / TF risks derived from the COVID-19 crisis.
-In this paper, we have generated a series of recommendations that companies may consider, as a good business practice, in order to implement quickly and timely mechanisms to prevent and detect them.
+In this paper, we have generated a series of recommendations that companies may consider, as a good business practice, to implement and timely mechanisms to prevent and detect them quickly.

 What Are The New Risks in Money Laundering and Terrorist Financing?

 - Traffic in counterfeit drugs, adulteration of medical supplies, and sale of some supplies without the quality standards required by the health sector.

-- An increase in financial fraud and scams on the occasion of economic uncertainty and fears caused because of the pandemic.
+- There is an increase in financial fraud and scams on the occasion of economic uncertainty and fears caused by the pandemic.

-- Increase in crimes related to corruption for the need and urgency of a state of national emergency within the processes of treatment of the state.
+- Increase in crimes related to corruption for the need and urgency of a state of national emergency within the state's treatment processes.

 - Use of informal economy to provide financing.

 - An offer of fraudulent investments in the form of a Ponzi scheme in the face of economic uncertainty and means derived from the pandemic.

 - Use of virtual assets as a method for laundering of assets.

-- Increase in remote or off-site financial operations and purchase of products and services online, which could be used by criminals to carry out fraud and cybercrime.
+- An increase in remote or off-site financial operations and purchases of products and services online could be used by criminals to carry out fraud and cybercrime.

 - Evasion of the controls arranged by the companies for the adequate knowledge of the clients and other counterparts due to work remotely.